MariosGkMeng/Straightforward-Obsidian2Latex/README.md

 - [X] Discard of text that is inside comments
 - [X] Bold font
 - [X] Removal of Obsidian Comments (not including comments from embedded notes)
+- [X] Specific parts of embedded notes (e.g. if the embedded note is "![[note_name# Some note section]]", the script would still paste the entire content of that note)

 # 👨‍💻🚧 What it cannot convert (so far)